praihan/cblib.site/README.md

 ### Usage

 After you have installed all the dependencies including the node-specific ones, continue with the following.
 You will have to use the `node` command so make sure it is [appended to PATH](#appending-to-path).

-(NOTE: Linux users, sometimes the `node` command does not exist, in this case you will have to use `nodejs` instead).
+NOTE: Linux users, sometimes the `node` command does not exist, in this case you will have to use `nodejs` instead.
+However if you wish to use simply `node`.
+You can do the following:

+	sudo ln -s /usr/bin/nodejs /usr/bin/node

 * Open a command prompt or terminal at the root directory of the repository and execute: